 - We want to find extra money every month to save for a home, emergencies, or retirement.

 Although these are all worthy goals, they are not specific enough to motivate a really good budget.
 An example of a specific goal would be: “I need to find an additional $200 a month to pay off my credit card debt by the end of the year.
 I know I spend too much on going out with friends and clothes shopping, so I’m only going to spend $150 a month on each.”
 When your goal is specific, you’ll know exactly where you need to watch your wallet and what you’re going to do with the savings.
 As you see your progress toward your big-picture goal, it will motivate you to stick to your budget on a daily basis.

 Finally, I’m a proponent of focusing on one thing at a time.
 Although a good budget lets you see the whole picture of your monthly spending, setting out to curb your spending in every category at once is risky.
 Instead, take baby steps.
 One thing at a time.
 If you spend too much on going out, try to spend less on going out for a week or two.
 Then, add a shopping goal.
 Etc.

 Your budget needs an accurate record of past spending

 If you don’t know how much you spent on eating out last month, how do you expect to spend less on it this month?
 Budgeting begins with figuring out how much money you’ll have for a month, and what you want to do with it.
 But that’s the easy part.
 Anybody who got through fifth-grade math can sit down with a pay stub and divide it up.
 The hard part is tracking where that paycheck actually goes.

 Budgeting is a bit like counting calories.
 Figuring out your goal consumption (or spending) is easy.
 Diligently tracking every calorie eaten or dollar spent, not so much.
-Budgeting tools like Mint eliminate the pain of tracking every penny and can help you set attainable goals, increasing the chances your budget will succeed.
+Budgeting apps like these eliminate the pain of tracking every penny and can help you set attainable goals, increasing the chances your budget will succeed.
 I just wish I had that kind of help 10 years ago.